getify/You-Dont-Know-JS/get-started/ch4.md

 My suggestion for most readers is, this how best to proceed through this series:

-1. Get started on a solid foundation of JS with *Getting Started* (this book).
+1. Get started on a solid foundation of JS with *Get Started* (Book 1) -- good news, you've almost finished this book already!

-2. In *Scope & Closures*, learn the first pillar of JS:  lexical scope, how that supports closure, and how the module pattern organizes code.
+2. In *Scope & Closures* (Book 2), learn the first pillar of JS:  lexical scope, how that supports closure, and how the module pattern organizes code.

-3. In *Objects & Classes*, focus on the second pillar of JS: how JS's `this` works, how object prototypes support delegation, and how prototypes enable the `class` mechanism for OO-style code organization.
+3. In *Objects & Classes* (Book 3), focus on the second pillar of JS: how JS's `this` works, how object prototypes support delegation, and how prototypes enable the `class` mechanism for OO-style code organization.

-4. In *Types & Grammar*, tackle the third and final pillar of JS: types and type coercion, as well as how JS's syntax and grammar define how we write our code.
+4. In *Types & Grammar* (Book 4), tackle the third and final pillar of JS: types and type coercion, as well as how JS's syntax and grammar define how we write our code.

-5. With the **three pillars** solidly in place, *Sync & Async* then explores how we use flow control to model state change in our programs, both synchronously (right away) and asynchronously (over time).
+5. With the **three pillars** solidly in place, *Sync & Async* (Book 5) then explores how we use flow control to model state change in our programs, both synchronously (right away) and asynchronously (over time).

-6. The series concludes with *ES.Next & Beyond*, a forward look at the near- and mid-term future of JS, including a variety of features likely coming to your JS programs before too long.
+6. The series concludes with *ES.Next & Beyond* (Book 6), a forward look at the near- and mid-term future of JS, including a variety of features likely coming to your JS programs before too long.

 That's the intended order to read this book series.